jellomelloyello/TriviaQuiz/README.md

 ## A Brief History of the Project

 The idea for this project was inspired by my love for taking Buzzfeed quizzes.
-But as much as i love how random buzzfeed quizzes are, I wanted this game to be a relatable experience for those of us that grew up in Singapore.
-Hence I came up with a Singapore theme Trivia Game.
+But as much as i love how random buzzfeed quizzes can be, I wanted this game to be a relatable experience for those of us that grew up in Singapore.
+Hence I came up with a Singapore Theme Trivia Game.
 From there, I came up with 3 categories (Food, General Knowledge and Singlish).
 All the questions in the game are largely based on things I've experienced while growing up in Singapore to becoming a working adult.
 So I hope this game brings joy to you as well!	:smile_cat:

 ## User Story